-Lincoln County is an equal opportunity employer and does not discriminate on the basis of race, color, creed, religion, national origin, citizenship, ancestry, gender, pregnancy, marital status, sexual orientation, age, disability, veteran’s status, genetic information, or any other protected group in accordance with state and federal law.
+Minnehaha County is an Equal Opportunity Employer and does not discriminate on the basis of race, color, creed, religion, national origin, citizenship, ancestry, gender, pregnancy, marital status, sexual orientation, age, disability, veteran’s status, genetic information, or any other protected group in accordance with state and federal law.
 Arrangements for accommodations required by disabilities can be made by contacting Human Resources at (605) 367-4337.

 JERALD COUNTY HELP WANTED – Director of Equalization:

 The Jerauld County Board of Commissioners will be accepting applications

 for the position of Director of Equalization until the position is filled.
 Applications can be picked up at the Jerauld

 County Auditor’s Office which is located in the Courthouse at 205 Wallace Ave.

 S. in Wessington Springs, SD or call the Auditor at 605-539-9301.
 Applications may be sent to PO Box 422 in